amaranth-lang/amaranth/docs/glossary.rst

 .. _Memory-mapped peripheral:

  **Memory-mapped peripheral**
-  Hardware devices, mapped to the memory address space of a microprocessor, are known as memory-mapped peripherals.
+  Hardware devices, mapped to the memory address space of a :ref:`microprocessor<Microprocessor>`, are known as memory-mapped peripherals.

   The memory data bus moves information bi-directionally between the CPU and memory via store (write) and retrieve (read) signals.
-A memory-mapped peripheral behaves like physical memory but isn't physical memory.
+A memory-mapped peripheral behaves just like physical memory but isn't physical memory.

 .. _Microprocessor:

  **Microprocessor**
   A microprocessor is a miniature, programmable digital device — a tiny computer on a chip — that retrieves instructions from memory, decodes and executes them, and returns the output.

-  Microprocessors contain the arithmetic, logic, and control circuitry necessary to perform the functions of a digital computer’s central processing unit.
+  Microprocessors contain the arithmetic, logic, and control circuitry necessary to perform the functions of a computer’s central processing unit.

 .. _Multiplexer: